roboll/helmfile/README.md

 - `prepare`
 - `cleanup`
+- `presync`

 Hooks associated to `prepare` events are triggered after each release in your helmfile is loaded from YAML, before execution.

 Hooks associated to `cleanup` events are triggered after each release is processed.

+Hooks associated to `presync` events are triggered before each release is applied to the remote cluster.
+This is the ideal event to execute any commands that may mutate the cluster state as it will not be run for read-only operations like `lint`, `diff` or `template`.

 The following is an example hook that just prints the contextual information provided to hook: